What is Clingy?

 A clingy dog stays abnormally physically close to his human companion, showing signs of distress when not in the same room with the person.
 The dog may refuse to leave the human’s side, watch their every move, and whine, bark, and attempt to follow the person when they are physically separated.
 While loyalty and bondedness are typically seen as desirable qualities in a dog, a normal physically and emotionally healthy dog maintains its independence, and is not troubled by short periods of separation.
 While a clingy dog’s behavior can be rooted in emotional or physical distress, a clingy dog is insecure and wants care, support, and reassurance.

-While a clingy dog may only be suffering from a behavioral problem, clinginess may be an indicator of a more serious underlying condition.
+While a clingy dog may be suffering from a behavioral problem, clinginess may also be an indicator of an equally serious underlying condition.
 A clingy dog should be evaluated by a veterinarian for any underlying medical causes.

 Dogs are clingy for three basic reasons.
 Your dog may have great anxiety about being left alone.
 Various illnesses may cause the dog to seek comfort from your companionship.
 And a female dog about to be in heat may tend to stick closer to her owner.